-- Members who receive APTC and have entered the first month of the grace period will not have any service restrictions.
-Therefore, the message that Providers will see upon checking the Provider Portal will read as follows: No Enrollment Restrictions. - Providers will be notified and are able to check that the APTC Member entered the second or third months of the grace period. - All Providers and specifically, Providers who have submitted Claims for the APTC Member in the two months prior to the start of the grace period will be notified and are able to check that the APTC Member entered the second or third months of the grace period. - Providers will be notified and are able to check if the APTC Member is in the second or third months of the grace period before services are rendered and before submitting Claims.
+- Providers will be notified and are able to check that the APTC Member entered the second or third month of the grace period. - All Providers and specifically, Providers who have submitted Claims for the APTC Member in the two months prior to the start of the grace period will be notified and are able to check that the APTC Member entered the second or third months of the grace period. - Providers will be notified and are able to check if the APTC Member is in the second or third month of the grace period before services are rendered and before submitting Claims.